ssmithsoftware/sample/README.md

 ## frame/

-A set of HTML Web Components used for complex Single Page Application routing, AJAX form submissions, and basic input controls.
+An extensible set of HTML Web Components used for complex Single Page Application routing, AJAX form submissions, and basic input controls.

 ## schema/